A Chocolate Kiss and a Shout-Out to My Beloved John Wilson, Conductor Regarding His Bedtime Reading On St Crispin’s Day, 2020

 FULL DRESS // A gifted mesmerist—a sinister composer—a naive young conductor from the north…inspired by an episode from the life of Rachmaninoff // DOWNLOAD FREE BOOK POSTER

-Adam Pounds Symphony No.3, Inspired by the Farkakte Lockdown and Dedicated to My Beloved John Wilson and His Sinfonia of London
+Adam Pounds’s Symphony No.3, Inspired by the Farkakte Lockdown and Dedicated to My Beloved John Wilson and His Sinfonia of London

-From February 2023: The three composers whose works appear on this album are interconnected—Ravel was a mentor to Lennox Berkeley, and Berkeley to Pounds.
+From February 2023: The three composers whose works appear in this album are interconnected—Ravel was a mentor to Lennox Berkeley, and Berkeley to Pounds.

 Adam Pounds studied privately with Berkeley in London during the late 1970s, and in his own music has perpetuated the firm commitment of the two earlier composers to clarity and accessibility in everything they wrote.* His Third Symphony was written in 2021 and is a response to the national [UK] lockdowns in 2020 and 2021 prompted by the COVID-19 pandemic.
 Pounds states that the piece captures the ‘sadness, humour, determination and defiance’ which everyone faced at this time—not least musicians.
 Scored for relatively modest orchestral forces, the work is dedicated to Sinfonia of London and John Wilson, who give the work its world première recording.